EURA Conference, Budapest, Hungary

 Gábor Demszky (Mayor of Budapest) talked about the problems and prospects of a capital city about to join the EU.
 The Structural Funds might become a basis for better planning in the accession countries, provided, that the EU pays more attention to the specific problems of large cities.

 Bas Verkerk (vice mayor of The Hague) emphasized the need for a stronger urban aspect in the future EU structural and cohesion policy.
 Representing the view of Eurocities, he argued for mainstreaming urban policies into Objective 1 and 2 programmes.
-Besides the economic focus similar strengths must be given to social cohesion and physical regeneration.
+Besides the economic focus similar strengths must be given to social buy drugs cohesion and physical regeneration.
 Cities should run urban programmes themselves.

 Prof. Rolf-Peter Löhr (DIFU, Berlin) talked about the links between urban research and urban policy in the context of the German programme on the socially integrative city.
 He argued for the need for evaluation during and after the implementation of policies and for a more active role of the EU in helping the development of national programmes on urban development.